-- 9.3 The total area covered by temporary roads, rutting, bared landing areas, displaced soil, and debris piles created by timber harvesting operations shall not exceed five percent of each harvest area without prior approval of Alberta. - 9.4 Operations shall not occur during heavy rainfall or when soil conditions are above field capacity (saturated). - 9.5 Minimize the machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test. (see figure 1) - 9.6 Operations shall cease when instances of multiple ruts in a limited area are created that are clearly related to operations during unfavourable ground conditions. - 9.7 Erosion and soil disturbance must be limited, with effort made to retain organic matter and soil nutrients.
+- 9.4 Operations shall not occur when soil conditions are above field capacity (saturated). - 9.5 Minimize the machine traffic on sensitive areas, depending on soil susceptibility to disturbance according to the results of a hand test. (see figure 1) - 9.6 Operations shall cease when instances of multiple ruts in a limited area are created that are clearly related to operations during unfavourable ground conditions. - 9.7 Erosion and soil disturbance must be minimized, with effort made to retain organic matter and soil nutrients.